yagamicoder/tutorial-react-newsletter-api/README.md

 # tutorial-react-newsletter-api
-Backend project for the simple React newsletter written in Node.js/Express
+Backend project for the simple React newsletter written in Node.js and Restify